-No later than the 5th day of the month preceding a Licensing Assembly you must make your application for the grant of a licence and deliver it to the Treasurer of the States.
+No later than the 5th day of the month preceding a Jersey Licensing Assembly, you must make your application for the grant of a licence and deliver it to the Treasurer of the States.

-No later than the 15th day of the month preceding that in which the applications will be considered by the Licensing Assembly, the Treasurer of the States provides all the details of the application to the Bailiff, the Judicial Greffier, the Minister, the Chief Architect of the States, the Chief Fire Officer and the Chief Public Health Inspector and the Constable of the Parish
+No later than the 15th day of the month preceding that in which the applications will be considered by the Licensing Assembly, the Treasurer of the States provides all the details of the application to the Bailiff, the Judicial Greffier, the Minister, the Chief Architect of the States, the Chief Fire Officer, the Chief Public Health Inspector and the Constable of the Parish.

 A licence shall not be granted to more than one person.

 A person may be granted, in respect of the same premises, licences of such categories as the Jersey Licensing Assembly shall consider appropriate.